simagyari/simagyari.github.io/pyqgistutorial/tutorialone.md

 ```
 *The above code reads the containing directory of the project file, then appends /Data to it.*

-**TASK: get the projection of your project map, then set it to British National Grid**
+**TASK: get the projection of your project map, then set it to British National Grid.**
 ```
 print(QgsProject.instance().crs())
 QgsProject.instance().setCrs('EPSG:27700')